open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

   compatibility policies) that all semantic convention registries must adhere to, ensuring consistency and reliability.
 - **Cross-Registry References**: References between different semantic convention registries should be supported, facilitating interoperability and integration across various registries.
+- **Conflict Avoidance through Scoping**: Without a scoping mechanism, we can't ensure that a signal or an attribute name will never conflict with a future declaration in another registry.
 - **Circular Reference Handling**: Circular references between semantic convention registries must be detected, reported, and rejected to prevent conflicts and maintain the integrity of the system.

 ## Semantic Convention Registry Changes

-- A semantic convention registry can be defined by anyone, without requiring any active coordination with OTEL.
+With the following changes, a semantic convention registry can be defined by anyone, without requiring any active coordination with OTEL.
 For all the following examples, registry authors can extend or amend the OTEL registry or create their own attributes and groups (non exhaustive list):
   - A vendor publishes a semantic convention registry for their products, allowing their customers to discover and use their signals.
   - A community publishes a semantic convention registry for a specific domain that is too specialized to be included in the OTEL registry.
   - An individual publishes a semantic convention registry for their own OSS library or project.
   - An enterprise creates internal semantic convention registries for internal use.

+Changes:
 - A semantic convention registry can import one or several semantic conventions from other published registries.
 - A new optional section called `imports` will be added to the semantic convention file defining groups.
 - The `imports` section is a list of imported semantic conventions with their schema URLs and aliases.